Senator Greg Leding

 Senator Greg Leding of Fayetteville represents District 30, which includes most of the city of Fayetteville in Washington County.
 His first Senate term began in 2019.

-In past sessions, Senator Leding has sponsored legislation to give teachers an income tax deduction for buying items for their classrooms, to mandate training for public school athletic coaches in sudden cardiac arrest and to give students a protection of their personal information online.
-Senator Leding has passed legislation to help small breweries bring their products to festivals.
-In 2013, Senator Leding sponsored legislation to strengthen smoking rules on medical facilities grounds.
+In past sessions, Senator Leding has sponsored legislation to give teachers an income tax deduction for buying items for their classrooms and to protect the personal information of students when they register online.
+Senator Leding has passed legislation that helps small breweries bring their products to festivals.
+In 2013, Senator Leding sponsored legislation to strengthen no-smoking rules on medical facilities grounds.